lithdew/flatend/README.md

 }
 ```

 In this case, we'll just reply to the request with "Hello world!".

-Take note that `ctx` has a few other goodies, such as the request body `ctx.Body` as an `io.ReadCloser`, and request headers `ctx.Headers` as a `map[string]string`.
+Take note though that `ctx *flatend.Context` implements the `io.Writer`, and exposes the request body and headers as an `io.ReadCloser` and `map[string]string`  respectively.
+A few rules to consider when writing functions in Flatend are:

+- The headers associated to an incoming request may be accessed via `ctx.Headers`.
+- The body of a request may be accessed via `ctx.Body`, which is an `io.ReadCloser`.
+It is advised to wrap the body with an `io.LimitedReader`, or to timeout reading from the body, as the body of a request is unbounded.
+- Upon the first call to `ctx.Write`, all response headers written via `ctx.WriteHeader` are dispatched to the requester.
+This implies that after the first write, no more headers may be written and dispatched to the requester.
+- All data that is written is split and sent as encrypted chunks of 2048 bytes.
+- The very moment the function returns, the response to a request is considered to be fully written.
+- Any panics in a function are not caught.

 Now, we need just need to register `helloWorld` as a handler for the service `hello_world`, and hook it up to our HTTP server listening for microservices at `127.0.0.1:9000`.